 While the 1st of November marks All Saints' Day in the Catholic calendar, the 2nd of November is known as Vėlinės or All Souls' Day in Lithuania.
 To me, it also marks the official start of winter.

 Today, the celebration is a mix of pagan and Catholic rituals.
-Still, both days will see flickering candles line the graves creating a ghostly ambience all over the country – similar to the Day of the Dead in Mexico.
+On both days flickering candles line the graves, creating a ghostly ambience all over the country, similar to the Day of the Dead in Mexico.

 All Saint's Day brings everyone together.
 Aunties and cousins you haven't seen in forever, friends who moved away, everybody comes home.
-After lighting the candles, saying grace and stomping around in the cold, we always ended up at my godfather's house – his was closest to the cemetery – to catch-up and warm up with a hot cup of tea.
+After lighting candles, saying grace, and stomping around in the cold, we always ended up at my godfather's house, the closest to the cemetery, to catch up and warm up with a hot cup of tea.